What is Cervical Cancer?

 - Urinary or bowel incontinence

-- An increased need to urinate or more frequent bowel movements
+- An increased need to urinate or defecate (bowel movement).

 Did you know? …